The Simplicial Model of Univalent Foundations (after Voevodsky): Models from Universes

 \subsection{Contextual categories}

-Rather than constructing an interpretation of the syntax directly, we work via the intermediary notion of \emph{contextual categories}, a class of algebraic objects abstracting the key structure carried by the syntax.\footnote{Contextual categories are not the only option; the closely related notions of \emph{categories with attributes} \cite{cartmell:thesis,moggi:program-modules,pitts:categorial-logic}, \emph{categories with families} \cite{dybjer:internal-type-theory,hofmann:syntax-and-semantics}, and \emph{comprehension categories} \cite{jacobs:comprehension-categories} would all also serve our purposes.} The plain definition of a contextual category coresponds to the structural core of the syntax; further syntactic rules (logical constructors, etc.) correspond to extra algebraic structure that contextual categories may carry.
-Essentially, contextual categories provide a completely equivalent alternative to the syntactic presentation of type theory.
+Rather than working formally with the syntax of this type theory, we work instead in terms of \emph{contextual categories}, a class of algebraic objects abstracting the key structure given by the syntax.\footnote{Contextual categories are not the only option; the closely related notions of \emph{categories with attributes} \cite{cartmell:thesis,moggi:program-modules,pitts:categorial-logic}, \emph{categories with families} \cite{dybjer:internal-type-theory,hofmann:syntax-and-semantics}, and \emph{comprehension categories} \cite{jacobs:comprehension-categories} would all also serve our purposes.} The plain definition of a contextual category corresponds to the structural core of the syntax; further syntactic rules (logical constructors, etc.)\ correspond to extra algebraic structure that contextual categories may carry.
+Essentially, contextual categories are intended to provide a completely equivalent alternative to the syntactic presentation of type theory.

-Why is this duplication of notions desirable?
-The trouble with the syntax is that it is mathematically tricky to handle.
-Any full presentation must account for (among other things) variable binding, capture-free substitution, and the possibility of multiple derivations of a judgement; and so a direct interpretation must deal with all of these, at the same time as tackling the details of the particular model in question.
-By passing to contextual categories, one deals with these subtleties and bureaucracy once and for all, and obtains a clear framework for subsequently constructing models.
+Why do we make this bait-and-switch?
+The trouble with the syntax is that it is very tricky to handle rigorously.
+Any full presentation must account for (among other complications) variable binding, capture-free substitution, and the possibility of multiple derivations of a judgement; and so any careful construction of an interpretation must deal with all of these, at the same time as tackling the details of the particular model in question.
+Contextual categories, by contrast, are a purely algebraic notion, with no such subtleties.
+The idea is therefore that given any contextual category $\CC$ with structure corresponding to the logical rules of some syntactic type theory $\TT$, one should obtain an interpretation of the syntax of $\TT$ in $\CC$; and in proving this, one deals with the subtleties and bureaucracy of $\TT$ once and for all, giving a clear framework for subsequently constructing models of $\TT$.

+Such an “initiality theorem” (cf.\ Conjecture~\ref{conj:initiality} below) has been proven for some specific rather small type theories, e.g.\ by Streicher in the Correctness Theorem of \cite[Ch.~III, p.~181]{streicher:book}.
+For larger type theories such as the present one, however, its status is debatable, and at best unsatisfactory.
+The traditional view is that for suitable type theories, a straightforward extension of Streicher’s and other standard methods suffices, and therefore the theorem can be regarded as established.
+However, Voevodsky has argued persuasively that this is an unacceptably unrigorous attitude.
+No precise definition has been given of what “suitable type theories” the methods apply to; nor (to our knowledge) has the proof been even sketched in detail for any type theory beyond small toy examples; and while a “straightforward” extension of standard methods may indeed suffice for a type theory such as the present one, that sufficiency is far from obvious.

+For the present paper, therefore, we work formally entirely in terms of contextual categories, and avoid relying on initiality theorems in any form.